Super-Protocol/py_competition/README.md

 ### Best solution criteria

-**Objective’s #1 Best Solution** should match the following criteria: compliance with the guidelines and the objectives, originality of the solution, result/request match, solution speed, style variety, variety of request languages (English, Spanish, Chinese, etc)
+**Objective’s #1 Best Solution** should match the following criteria: compliance with the guidelines and the objectives, originality of the solution, result/request match, solution speed, style variety, Variety of output styles.
+4 output pictures should be in 4 different styles

 **Objective’s #2 Best Solution** should match the following criteria: compliance with the guidelines and the objectives, originality of the solution, result/request match, solution speed, styles variability, detalization

+### Important notes

+⚠️ External network activity will be unavailable, therefore, third-party solutions cannot be connected ⚠️ 8GB solution size limit
+✅ We use Python 3.10 base image

 ## Rules and Disqualification